KristaRutz/find-a-doctor/README.md

-# Find-a-Doc Application
+# Find-a-Doc Application - GH-Pages version

-#### An application where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in Seattle who can treat their medical issue.
+#### An application where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of nearby doctors who can treat their medical issue, hosted on [GitHub pages](https://kristarutz.github.io/find-a-doctor/).

 ### _By **Krista Rutz**.
-Last updated February 14, 2020_
+Last updated February 16, 2020_

 ## Description